blakexcosta/Launchcode-Chapter-15-Studio/README.md

     communication-log/Backup/*
     communication-log/UpgradeLog.htm

 What this `.gitignore` files does, is it tells git what files and folders we want it to well... ignore (surprise).
 Some of these folders are really not needed for anything but for our local machines, and it can make the remote repository look very bloated.
-Do not stress too much on this.
+However, If you get stuck, keep moving on and do not stress too much on this for now.

 Once you’ve done this and checked that your visual studio code runs, let’s stage and commit these files